 What is claimed for loss of eyesight?

-Below is a summary of the range of compensation that can be awarded.
-This information is a guide to that part of a claim for the value of pain, suffering and loss of amenity (all known in legal terms as ‘General Damages’).
+Below is a summary of the range of loss of vision compensation that can be awarded.
+This information is a guide for the value of pain, suffering and loss of amenity (all known in legal terms as ‘General Damages’).

 If you have suffered financial losses, as well as physical injury, then your claim may be worth a lot more than the figures below.
 We work hard to ensure our clients achieve the best possible outcome.